 - Add the silvered and magical tags to overcome resistance and immunity to nonmagical attacks and damage. - Add both the balanced and wounding-keen tags to gain a +1 bonus to attacks and damage made with this weapon. - Add the runic tag and create an appropriate rune with the properties of the poisoning action described in the item text.

-The above recreates a dagger with all of the properties of the dagger of venom.
-The recreated item requires attunement by the wielder to gain the benefits of the affixed rune, but as an upside can now be upgraded.
+The above recreates the dagger of venom as if it were made following the rules in chapter 1.
+The dagger now requires attunement by the wielder (to gain the benefits of the affixed rune) but can now be upgraded!